 Every garden deserves a good watering from time to time and while you can count on rain during the winter, you might need to help a little in the summer.

 As far as hoses go, there’s little difference despite what the marketing material says.
 Therefore we’ve selected the highest rated hose on Amazon.

 The Hozelock 25-metre hose comes with a threaded tap connector, a hose nozzle and a 30-metre reel, meaning you can store your hose safely.

 Be aware that the instructions are terrible, so you can chuck them along with the packaging.
 Priced at just over £25, it’s highly affordable and the 25-metre variety is cheaper than the 15-metre!

 Bonus! #11 Keter Store-It Out Max

 If you have a shed to store your new tool collection in then great.
 However, if you don’t then consider buying a Keter Store-It Out Max.
-This storage solution is ideal for garden tools and equipment or two 240 Litre wheelie bins.
+This storage solution is ideal for storing all of your essential gardening tools and equipment or two 240 Litre wheelie bins.
 At 146 x 85 x 24 cm, there’s plenty of flexible space.

 As this Keter will rearrive flat-packed you will have to do some DIY but they’re easy enough to assemble.
 Once put together it’s a solid unit which will keep your tools safe and dry all year round.